 Novel and Variant Influenza A Viruses

+Flu viruses constantly change and mutate.
 Novel and variant influenza A viruses can infect and cause severe respiratory illness in humans.
 These influenza viruses are different from currently circulating human influenza A virus subtypes and include influenza viruses from predominantly avian and swine origin.

-Variant influenza A (H3N2v and H1N2v)
+Variant Influenza A (H3N2v and H1N2v)

 Variant influenza A H3N2 virus does not usually infect people but occur in pigs, and are very different from human seasonal H3N2 viruses.
 Similarly, the variant influenza A H1N2 virus strain is different from the human seasonal H1N2 virus.

 About Variant Flu A (H3N2v and H1N2v) | For Exhibition Managers (Fairs and Shows) | Variant Flu For Health Professionals